-The Company has a single reportable segment and offers primarily earthquake, wind, inland marine, and flood insurance products.
+The Company has a single reportable segment and offers primarily property and casualty insurance products.
+The Company also writes premiums under fronting agreements where it cedes the majority of the premium and risk in exchange for a fronting fee.
 Gross written premiums ("GWP") by product are presented below: